vinta/awesome-python/README.md

 * [xmldataset](https://xmldataset.readthedocs.io/en/latest/) - Simple XML Parsing.
 * [xmltodict](https://github.com/martinblech/xmltodict) - Working with XML feel like you are working with JSON.

-## Web development purely with

-*Libraries for developing web applications purely with Python.*

-* [sierra](https://github.com/BrainStormYourWayIn/sierra) - A lightweight Python framework for building and integrating web applications with HTML and CSS

 ## HTTP Clients